 So how do you stop being the SPOF in your business?

 Here are 5 steps to take to stop being the SPOF in your business and in turn, avoid that long list of problems at the beginning of this post.
-Here's a little warning, these steps are difficult, but no more painful than the stress that being the SPOF is causing you.
+Here's a little warning, these steps are difficult, but no more painful than the stress of being the SPOF is causing you.

 Step 1 - Identify Your Initial Leadership Team

 Chances are you already have a "team".
-You have employees who are focused on specific functions in the business: admin, sales, production, customer services etc. You need develop some sort of organizational structure which allows you to begin distributing the decision making in the business.
+You have employees who are focused on specific functions in the business: admin, sales, production, customer services etc. You need to develop some sort of organizational structure which allows you to begin distributing the decision making in the business.
 If everyone is always checking with you to make a decision, that is a problem.
 You are the SPOF.
 If business grinds to a halt when you're not in the office, that's a problem.
 You are the SPOF.

 Determine who is on your leadership team and move forward.